thedev132/hcb/dev-docs/README.md

 #### Receipts

 Card transactions as well as ACHs, reimbursements, checks, and PayPal transfers require receipts.
-Models that allow adding receipts include the [`Receiptable`](https://github.com/hackclub/hcb/blob/main/app/models/concerns/receiptable.rb) concern.
+Models that allow adding receipts include the [`Receiptable`](https://github.com/hackclub/hcb/blob/main/app/models/concerns/receiptable.rb) concern ([what's a concern?](https://api.rubyonrails.org/classes/ActiveSupport/Concern.html)).
 Receipt Bin is a tool created to manage "unlinked" receipts that haven't been paired to transactions, these receipts have their `receiptable_id` set to `nil`.

 #### Fees